 According to Romans 13, authorities exist to be a terror to evil-doers.
-However, this is not a call for the state to proactively stop evil and doesn't suggest the capability of the state to do so.
-It is a statement that it will punish those that have done evil. it is self-evident that the more the state can stop things prior to happening, the less freedom and privacy a people will have.
-Beyond that point, stories are not unknown of the state intentionally stepping back and not interceding during violent events.
-Individuals ought not rely solely on the state for protection but should instead be prepared to protect themselves and others.
-In fact, court precedent states that the police cannot protect people and are not obligated to do so.
+However, this does not give the state warrant to proactively stop people who haven't committed a crime, nor does the state have the capability without moving toward totalitarian mechanisms.
+Romans 13 gives warrant for the punishment of those that have done evil.
+The more power the state has to stop violence prior to it happening, the less freedom and privacy a people will have.
+But did you know that even when it comes to active violent crimes, the state sometimes legally refuses to intervene?
+This is not meant as an anti-police statement, but just one of fact.
+Individuals can't rely solely on the state for protection but should instead be prepared to protect themselves and others.

 “Let every soul be subject unto the higher powers.
 For there is no power but of God: the powers that be are ordained of God.
 Whosoever therefore resisteth the power, resisteth the ordinance of God: and they that resist shall receive to themselves damnation.
 For rulers are not a terror to good works, but to the evil.
 Wilt thou then not be afraid of the power? do that which is good, and thou shalt have praise of the same: For he is the minister of God to thee for good.
 But if thou do that which is evil, be afraid; for he beareth not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that doeth evil.”
 Romans 13